 Pink doesn’t weather heavy use very well as a color, but it can be extremely beautiful and eye-catching if it’s used to tie the rest of the kitchen together.
 Make pink objects in areas that you want the eye to be pulled toward, and make sure that pink is paired with the right neighbors—in general, that means pink should be paired with other light colors that aren’t as saturated as the pink you’re using.

 Don’t Rain On Pink’s Parade

 Pink is a strong color, and you don’t want to get in its way by putting it near other objects that are highly saturated in different colors or objects that are dark and heavily textured.
 Light blues and porcelains are natural companions to a pink centerpiece; dark wooded areas or smooth marble countertops are not.

-If these ideas don’t appeal to you, check out our larger gallery of custom kitchen design ideas.
+If these ideas don’t appeal to you, check out our more extensive gallery of custom kitchen design ideas.